nogicoder/farcry/README.md

 - Number of times a player killed another;
 - Number of times a player was killed by another;
-- Number of times a player killed himself (stupid dumb!);
+- Number of times a player killed himself (what were you thinking?);
 - Player efficiency.

 ![Far Cry Match Statistics](farcry_google_sheets_match_statistics.png)

-1. Write a formula in the column `G`'s cells to calculate the number of times the player, defined in the corresponding column `F`'s cell of the same row, killed another.
+1. Write a formula in column `G`'s cells to calculate the number of times the player (defined in the corresponding column `F`'s cell of the same row) killed another.

-1. Write a formula in the column `H`'s cells to calculate the number of times the player has been killed by another.
+1. Write a formula in column `H`'s cells to calculate the number of times the player has been killed by another.

-1. Write a formula in the column `I`'s cells to calculate the number of times the player committed suicide.
+1. Write a formula in column `I`'s cells to calculate the number of times the player committed suicide.

-1. Write a formula in the column `J`'s cells to calculate the player's efficiency that corresponds to the simple formula `kills / (kills + deaths + suicides)`.
+1. Write a formula in column `J`'s cells to calculate the player's efficiency that corresponds to the simple formula `kills / (kills + deaths + suicides)`.

 # Waypoint 13: Split Frag History and Match Statistics into 2 Sheets

 The problem with our current sheet is that it combines both frag history and match statistics.

-When we want to import the frag history of one other match, we need to replace the current sheet with the data of the CSV file we are importing:
+When we want to import the frag history of  another match, we need to replace the current sheet with the data of the CSV file we are importing:

 ![CSV File Import](farcry_google_sheets_import_csv_file.png)

 We cannot use the option _Replace data at selected cell_, choosing the cell of the first column/row of our sheet, because this option keeps data of a previous imported CSV file that is longer than the CSV file we are importing.
 We need to replace all the data of the previous imported frag history.

-However, by using the option _Replace current sheet_, we erase the formula that collects and sorts the player names, and the formulas that calculate match statistics.
+However, by using the option _Replace current sheet_, we erase the formula that collects and sorts the player names and the formulas that calculate match statistics.

 We need to create another sheet in our Google Sheets document and recreate these formulas there.